-Do your eyes ever feel like this when you’re working?
+Do your eyes ever feel sore when you’re working?
 Well, the bad news is that you might have eye strain from staring at the computer screen for hours at a time.
 Studies show that even two hours of visually demanding computer work can result in dry eyes, blurred vision and eye-related pain and tiredness.

 The good news is that you can avoid this eye strain by following the 20-20-20 rule.
 Every 20 minutes, spend 20 seconds looking 20 feet (about 6 metres) away from the computer.
 This gives your eyes a chance to readjust to natural light and ensures you stay productive for longer.

 While multitasking might seem like a great way to kill two birds with one stone, it’s actually a massive productivity killer.
-In fact, mental blocks are created each time you switch between tasks, reducing productivity by as much as 40 percent.
+In fact, mental blocks are created each time you switch between tasks, reducing productivity by as much as 40%.
 That’s why you need to stop multitasking and remove distractions like your phone to boost your productivity.

 Muting your phone while completing a task minimises interruptions to help you better concentrate on the task at hand.
 Similarly, closing idle browser tabs can help you clear your mind, giving you room to really focus on what you’re doing.

-In light of the recent malware attacks, our last tech hack to boost your productivity is to store your data in the cloud.
-There are many benefits to cloud storage including time and cost savings, increased security, greater flexibility and easier collaboration.
-As long as you have an internet connection, you can quickly access your data while you’re on the road, at an Open Home or even during an inspection!
+One simple tech hack to boost your productivity is to store everything in the cloud via Google Drive, Dropbox or your cloud property software.
+As long as you have an internet connection, you can quickly access your documents and data while you’re on the road or at an open home.